howdocom/howdo-slate/source/index.html.md

 ### Mentor Recruitment
 > Mentors are rigorously screened on their background before entry and are typically serial entrepreneurs.
 They provide their time and expertise on a voluntary basis as part of the field’s pay–it–forward culture.
 Some are ad hoc mentors, some have a long–term commitment, while others even invest (earning them the nickname ‘business angels in disguise’).
 The quality of the mentors is typically assessed through feedback surveys completed by the startups.
 (NESTA, Guide)

-[WP IMPORT: BLOCKQUOTE] While all programs tended to use similar individuals as mentors, there is some evidence that program alumni are not very effective mentors and that including potential customers as mentors is a good idea.
+> While all programs tended to use similar individuals as mentors, there is some evidence that program alumni are not very effective mentors and that including potential customers as mentors is a good idea.
 (GALI, Report)

 For MIT’s VMS program, recruitment of mentors happens only through referrals.
 Mentors describe their motivations to join as follows:
 Invited by a friend, attracted to getting to know interesting MIT start-ups.